 5. Machine Learning Mixing Layer Height Forecast

 Machine learning can be used to draw inference from patterns in data, such as MLH, to make better estimates into the future.
 Various models have been used to make estimates of the MLH such as decision tree regression, random forest regression, least-squares regression, and gradient boosting regression (Rieutord et al., 2021; Krishnamurthy et al., 2021; de Arruda Moreira et al., 2021).
 The model best suited for making estimates into the future of PBLH is with a decision tree regressor since PBLH has a daily cycle.
 Decision tree is a model this is used to learn how to split the data into different branches for non-linear relationship, like temperature versus altitude.
-Random forest is a model that uses a bunch of decision trees to gather their outputs to determine the best solutionAs with any machine learning tool, more data points and input variables will result in a more accurate tool that can make predictions about an outcome.
+Random forest is a model that uses a bunch of decision trees to gather their outputs to determine the best solution.
+As with any machine learning tool, more data points and input variables will result in a more accurate tool that can make predictions about an outcome.
 This might include having input features like year, month, day, hour to be able to predict into the future, along with meteorological parameters of potential temperature, relative and specific humidity, refractivity, as well as the already calculated PBLH for any existing data.
 Steps for how to use machine learning on this data are numbered below.

 Import Math, NumPy, Pandas, and Scikit Learn libraries into a code editor.
 Read in the data.
 All columns except the height column will be used for training.
 We then tell the script which features within the dataset are training and testing, otherwise known as splitting.
-We then standardize the data so that all the columns have a mean value of zero and a standard deviation of 1
+We then standardize the data so that all the columns have a mean value of zero and a standard deviation of 1.

 We then apply a fit and transform on the input samples and return a new array.
 Since the input variables have different units (scales), we transform them to decrease the difficulty of the problem being modeled and increase the performance during the learning.
-Decision tree is a model this is used to learn how to split the data into different branches for non-linear relationship, like temperature versus altitude.
-Random forest is a model that uses a bunch of decision trees to gather their outputs to determine the best solution.
 We then train the decision tree model using the scaled input variables (datehour, pressure, temperature, etc.) and the scaled output variable (altitude).
 We repeat this process for the random forest model.

 We then want to calculate the mean squared error (mse), regression loss for the decision tree training model.
-The error tells us how close a set of points are above or below a regression line.
+This error tells us how close a set of points are above or below a regression line.
 The error values are then square to remove negative values.
 For the same regression line, more weight is given to error values of larger distances.
-When then take the average of these error values to get the mean squared error (mse).
-The lower the mse, the better the forecast We can then calculate the root mean square error (rmse)
+When then take the average of these error values to get the mse.
+The lower the mse, the better the forecast.
+We can then calculate the root mean square error (rmse)

 We then want to calculate the mean absolute error (mae) for the decision tree training model.
 Error values are all made positive through an absolute.
 These errors are then summed and averaged.
 We want to keep this value within a bracket for accurate forecasting.
 This is useful for comparing year by year results